alonrz/SimpleTodoApp/README.md

 # Simple Todo App
-A simple TODO app to get a handle on basic concepts in Android development.
+This ia a simple TODO app for Android to help get a handle on basic concepts in Android development.

-This app contains a list of items, with priority attached.
-When adding an item, user can choose a priority from 1 to 3.
-(In future developments these can be color coded too) User can click on an item to edit or long press to delete.
+Time spent: 4 days with ~ 3 hours each day.

+Areas which consumed time: Sorting the UI with the differnt layouts, understanding fragments, understanding the SQLite Helper class and usage.

+User stories:
+- User can add todo items with a priority attached to them.
+Supporting multiline as well.
+- User can delete an item by long pressing it and confirming deletion.
+- User can edit an item by clicking it and making the changed in a dialog fragment.

+Final appilcation supports SQLite for data and priorities for items.
+The DB is set up for due dates and completed marks as well but is not supported yet.

+Tried using fragments in several ways (interfaces and builder, etc...) to experiment the different ways to do so.